ChadwickCSP/AdventureQuest/README.md

 ### Headers

-In Markdown, headers are denoted using one or more octothorps (`#`) followed by the text you would like for the header.
-The more octothorps you use, the smaller the header will be.
+In Markdown, headers are denoted using one or more octothorpes (`#`) followed by the text you would like for the header.
+The more octothorpes you use, the smaller the header will be.
 For example:

 ```